chroma-core/chroma/DEV_README.md

 # Chroma

-Embeddings, Projections, and more.

-## Tech decisions
+## Tool selection

 React, Flask, Sqlite and Graphql were chosen for their simplicity and ubiquity.

-We can get fancier with tooling when we need to.
+We will get fancier with tooling when the occasion arises.

 The folder structure is:
 - `chroma-ui`: react app
 - `chroma`: contains all python code, the core library and flask apps
-- `examples`: example script that uses the pip package
+- `examples`: example scripts that uses the Chroma pip package

 # Setup

 ### The frontend
-The frontend uses (see all boilerplate dependencies in chroma-ui/package.json):
-- React via Create React App
+- The frontend uses React via Create React App.
+- We use [Chakra](https://chakra-ui.com/) for UI elements.
+- This is a typescript app!
+- Linting (eslint, `yarn lint`) and code formatting (prettier, `yarn format`) have been setup.
+This is not autorun right now.
+- Jest has also been setup for testing, `yarn test`.
+This is not autorun right now.
+- When the app is built with `yarn build`, it copies it's built artifacts to the `app_backend` which serves it.

-Right now graphql queries are handwritten.
+ - Right now graphql queries are handwritten.
 This can be changed over to a number of libraries.

+One command up to install everything `make dev_install`.

-We use a custom build of `regl-scatterplot`.
+We use a custom build of `regl-scatterplot` and the supporting camera `dom-2d-camera`.
 Here is how to configure that

 ```
 # if you need node, follow these instructions https://formulae.brew.sh/formula/node